For Practitioners: News and Updates About Federal Financial Aid & the FAFSA

 What is happening to borrowers whose student loans are in default?

-The agreement establishes that ICE officers can ask the IRS for information about immigrants who have final orders of removal or are under criminal investigation, including for failing to leave the country after 90 days.
+On April 7, 2025, the Department of Homeland Security and the Internal Revenue Service signed a memorandum of understanding.
+This means ICE officers can ask the IRS for information about immigrants who have final orders of removal or are under criminal investigation, including for failing to leave the country after 90 days.
 This is a substantial change in how IRS data are used.
 Previously, IRS policy encouraged immigrants to pay taxes, and assured undocumented taxpayers that their information is confidential.
-This NPR article has more information.
+There have been lawsuits alleging that this data-sharing agreement is illegal.
+This AP article has more information.

 uAspire suggests these resources provided by immigration policy experts.